leeunam/Lumina/README.md

 - **For Society:** a direct connection between everyday purchases and carbon offsetting, turning transactions into a tool for positive change.
 <br>

-In essence, Lumina bridges the gap between cutting-edge blockchain technology and everyday consumers, combining financial incentives, operational insights, and environmental impact to promote both user adoption and a greener economy on Stellar.
+In essence, Lumina bridges the gap between **cutting-edge blockchain technology and everyday consumers**, combining financial incentives, operational insights, environmental impact, and a sustainable revenue model for developers to promote user adoption and a greener economy on Stellar.

 ---